StackVista/stackstate-docs/stackpacks/integrations/logz.md

 * `*` - can match zero or more characters, including an empty one.
 Value should not start with an asterisk.
 * `?` - matches any single character.
 You can add multiple question marks to the value.
 Value should not start with a question mark.

 Please note, that the **Support Wildcards in values** switch is set to `Off` value by default.
-If this switch is not set to the `On` state, then `*` and `?` will not be treated as an escaped character and will not trigger a wildcard search.
+If this switch isn't set to the `On` state, then `*` and `?` will not be treated as an escaped character and will not trigger a wildcard search.

 ### Example